 Whether the relationship is a formal marriage or a de facto relationship, however, the best outcome is achieved by parties reaching an agreement.
 That result is most often achieved when both parties are assisted by experienced lawyers.

 Three important steps in the process of advising a client are-

 - To establish the value of the pool of assets both at the commencement of the relationship, and now.

 - To work out the contributions of each party to the acquisition and maintenance of those assets (both financial contributions and non-financial contributions such as in the role of homemaker and parent).

-When instructing a solicitor it is therefore preferable to bring with you, as many documents in relation to your financial history as possible, including:-
+When instructing a solicitor it is therefore preferable to provide (preferably by email) as many documents in relation to your financial history as possible, including:-

 - Documents relating to the sale and purchase of any property

 - Income tax returns and notices of assessment.